DISCOVER

 Grand Portal Arch

-Was truly the most magnificent feature of the Pictured Rocks until rock collapses in 1900 and 1999 blocked the archway that sailing ships once traversed.
-‘Paddle and Hike Tour.
+This was truly the most magnificent feature of the Pictured Rocks until rock collapses from erosion in 1900 and 1999 blocked the archway that sailing ships once traversed.
+You can see this stunning feature during the Paddle and Hike Tour.

 Battleship Row